cuiminghao8/command_to_csv/README.md

 - **Multiple commands per device** – pass several commands in the same run; the CSV output is generated for every `<hostname>_<command>.csv` pair.
 - **Automatic platform detection** – Netmiko's `SSHDetect` is used to discover the correct device type before the command is executed, reducing per-device configuration.
 - **Structured parsing with TextFSM** – results are normalized with `pandas.json_normalize` and saved as CSVs that are ready for spreadsheets or downstream tools.
-- **Privilege escalation support** – use the `-S/--secret` flag to be prompted for an enable password before running the commands.
 - **Email delivery** – if recipients are provided, the generated CSV files are attached to an e-mail sent via SMTP.

 Supported commands are listed in the [NTC template repository](https://github.com/networktocode/ntc-templates/tree/master/templates), and the supported platforms are maintained in the [NTC template index](https://github.com/networktocode/ntc-templates/blob/master/tests/test_index_order.py#L59).